sshwei/6fish/README.md

 It can be set according to the actual situation, but not too large.
 It is between 0-1.
 The default is 2%.

 Once the above is set up, you just need to run main.py.

+After the run is done, there will be many yarrp files, you can use parayarrp.py to parse out all the ip addresses found.
+This of course includes the alias addresses.
+If you want to avoid most of the aliases, you don't need to parse the yarrp files.
+The address file is automatically output after main.py finishes running.